pradeekpmohandas/cka-practice/1-Cluster Architecture, Installation & Configuration/01-security.md

  - --allow-privileged=true
  - --authorization-mode=Node,RBAC
-curl <kube-api> --key admin.key --cert admin.cert --cacert ca.cert  #to call server, these details can be

-==> move the above to a file we get "kube-config" file
+curl <kube-api> --key admin.key --cert admin.cert --cacert ca.cert  #to call server, these details can be ==> moved the above to a file, we get "kube-config" file  this is used by kubectl to authenticate